What You Need in Security Architecture

-Common Information Security Architecture Elements:
+Common Security Architecture Elements

 Associated Roles — The information security architecture program is often managed by the information security architect.

-Measurement of Information Security Architecture Effectiveness – These are processes for managing the effectiveness and susceptibility of implemented safeguards within the environment.
+Measuring Information Security Architecture Effectiveness – These are processes for managing the effectiveness and susceptibility of implemented safeguards within the environment.

 Information Security Architecture Communication & Consulting – Since an effective information security architecture includes safeguards implemented across an entire business, this function is designed to support communication and interaction with all areas of the business.

-Development & Management of Information Security Architecture Roadmap – As an organization changes, so will the requirements for an effective information security architecture to protect it.
+Developing and Managing the Information Security Architecture Roadmap – As an organization changes, so will the requirements for an effective information security architecture to protect it.

-Developing a Comprehensive Security Architecture?
+Developing a Comprehensive Security Architecture program?

-Building a comprehensive Security Architecture from scratch can be complex and time-consuming.
+Building a comprehensive Security Architecture Program from scratch can be complex and time-consuming.
 Our information security experts strive to help organizations develop the comprehensive Information Security Architecture required.